 Thomas Penrose's Bamboo Fly Rod Pages

-Making a Split Cane Fly Rod:
+Making a Split Cane Bamboo Fly Fishing Rod:

 tonkin01a.jpg (63843 bytes)

-Pictured above are most of the tools that are used for making split cane fly rods.
+Pictured above are most of the tools that are used for making split cane fly fishing rods.
 Included in this photo are block planes, a scraper plane, splicing blocks, dial calipers, a dial indicator depth gauge, and three different types of planing forms for preliminary, secondary, and final planing.

 tonkin01aa.jpg (40498 bytes)